-- 327. Throughout the Class Period, Defendants spoke regularly about govorestat, the NDA, the FDA's review of the NDA, communications with the FDA concerning the NDA, and plans for commercialization of govorestat.
-Indeed, Applied announced the govorestat NDA on the first day of the Class Period in the 1/3/2024 Press Release and 1/3/2024 Form 8-K, and made reference to it is most if not all subsequent SEC filings made during the Class Period. - 328.
-By choosing to speak on these topics continuously throughout the Class Period, and revealing positive, or allegedly positive regulatory updates, Defendants put their knowledge on the subject at issue, and conveyed to investors that they knew that the NDA was complete with all required information and they were aware of no material negative information that would weigh against approval of the NDA.
+370. As alleged herein, throughout the Class Period, Defendants spoke regularly about govorestat, the Pediatric Trial and its results, the NDA, the FDA's review of the NDA, communications with the FDA concerning the NDA, and plans for commercialization of govorestat.
+Indeed, Applied announced the govorestat NDA on the first day of the Class Period in the 1/3/2024 Press Release and 1/3/2024 Form 8-K, and made reference to it is most if not all subsequent SEC filings made during the Class Period.

+371. By choosing to speak on these topics continuously throughout the Class Period, and revealing positive, or allegedly positive regulatory updates, Defendants put their knowledge on the subject at issue, and conveyed to investors that they knew that the NDA was complete with all required information and they were aware of no material negative information that would weigh against approval of the NDA.
 The alternative inference is that Defendants did not have any basis for discussing these topics, which does not negate or undercut scienter because it evinces an extremely reckless disregard for the underlying facts that made Defendants' statements false or misleading during the Class Period.